 Events and Activities

 De Krook offers regular events and activities for all ages including seminars, lectures, workshops, art exhibits, debates, and presentations.
 Registration is usually required.
 The main activities calendar can be found online here.
-Printed copies of the activities calendar are available in the library, and pdf versions of those are also online here.
 If you don’t feel like looking up events on your own, you can subscribe to a monthly e-newsletter through this link.